krassowski/jupyter-manim/README.md

 ### Usage

-Your arguments will be passed to manim, exactly as if these were command line options.
+To enable the manim magic please run `import jupyter_manim` first.
+Then, you can use the magic as if it was the manim command: your arguments will be passed to manim, exactly as if these were command line options.

 For example, to render scene defined with class `Shapes(Scene)` use